damdafayton/products-project-backend/README.md

     - abstract HttpRequest
       - BaseController
         - ProductController
+I have created `CustomPsr....Interface`s to gather together the methods I needed from PSR for setting up application.
+Since whole methods are not needes for such little functionality, I didn't implement the original interfaces.

+### Model
+- abstract Database
+  - Product
+    - Dvd
+    - Furniture
+    - Book
+  - Seeding

 It is very easy to create a new category class.
 1) Special field traits are imported depending on the features of the product such as: size, weight, length etc...